 This 41-acre (17- hectare) farm, just outside Stroud, was purchased by the community through the Biodynamic Land Trust in November 2015.
-Previously known as Lot 3, Hammonds Farm, the community renamed it Oakbrook Farm, inspired by the land’s beautiful spring-sourced, oak-lined brook.
+Previously known as Lot 3, Hammonds Farm, the community renamed it Oakbrook Community Farm, inspired by the land’s beautiful spring-sourced, oak-lined brook.
 The farm is Demeter certified organic and in conversion to biodynamic.

 The farm is currently home to a cluster of farm enterprises.